 - There's an entry in the Evil Overlord List about this.

-is chasing me in a small Italian sports car, I will not let him pull alongside and try to force him off the road.
+If I am driving a large truck and The Hero is chasing me in a small Italian sports car, I will not let him pull alongside and try to force him off the road.
 Instead I will slam on the brakes when he's directly behind me.